Rannyere/Rannyere/README.md

 ## 🖖 About
 Computer Engineer with 4 years of experience in software development.
-Over the years I have been able to improve my improve my technical skills in various technologies.
+Over the years I have been able to improve my technical skills in various technologies.
 Also have knowledge in Software Architecture, TDD, CI/CD.

 ## ⚡ Technologies & Skills
 - Frontend development using **Angular, JavaScript, CSS3, HTML5**